beginning of content

 While everyone will feel stress at times, each person's experience will be different.
 Knowing what makes you stressed and how you respond to different challenges in life will help you manage stressful periods.

-The body’s stress response, also called the ‘fight or flight’ response, is a helpful way your body has adapted to respond to danger.
-When you experience episodes of stress you need the stress hormones your body releases to keep you alert and able to face challenges.
+The body's stress response is also called the 'fight or flight' response, because it relates to how your body has adapted to respond to danger.
+During stressful situations, your body releases stress hormones such as adrenaline and cortisol.
+These hormones help keep you alert and better prepared to face challenges.

 Stress becomes a problem when it lasts a long time, or if you feel overwhelmed and unable to cope with your situation.
-When this happens, it is time to take steps to manage your stress to ensure that you are able to function well at work and at home.
+When this happens, it's important to take steps to manage your stress so you can continue to function well in your daily life.

 How do I know if I'm too stressed?